niksoc/bigbasket-scraper/Readme.md

 | prod_id | int(10) unsigned | NO   |     | NULL    |       |
 +---------+------------------+------+-----+---------+-------+
 ```
-This table contains the product id and the category id of the category it belongs to.
+The prod_cat table contains the product id and the category id of the category it belongs to.
 There may be be more than one category for a product, and there will be multiple rows.

 The other tables just contain the id and name columns.